Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

 \subsection{The Paley-Wiener space and the Paley-Wiener Theorem for $\CT$}

-Let $\mathcal{PW}_s$ stand for the image of $K^s$.
-For $s=0$ the operator $\CT$ coincides with the Fourier transform; the corresponding space $\mathcal{PW}_0$ is the Paley-Wiener space --- the space of entire functions with support of the Fourier transform on $[0, 1]$.
-A description of $\mathcal{PW}_s$ was given by Bufetov in \cite{B_23}.
+Let $\mathcal{PW}_s$ stand for the image of the operator $K^s$.
+For $s=0$ the operator $\CT$ coincides with the Fourier transform; the corresponding space $\mathcal{PW}_0$ is the Paley-Wiener space --- the space of entire functions, whose Fourier transforms are supported on $[0, 1]$.
+A description of $\mathcal{PW}_s$ was given by Bufetov in~\cite{B_23}.
 It is shown that any function in $\mathcal{PW}_s$ extends to an entire function multiplied by $\rho(x)$.
 To be precise, introduce the subspaces

 where $h_f(z)$ is an entire function.
 Observe that $H^{(s, n+1)}\subset H^{(s, n)}$.
 Let $L^{(s, n)}$ be the orthogonal complement of $H^{(s, n+1)}$ in $H^{(s, n)}$.
 We have